zk-passport/openpassport/app/README.md

 > :warning: To run the app on iOS, you will need a paying Apple Developer account.
 Free accounts can't run apps that use NFC reading.<br/>
 > Contact us if you need it to contribute.

-Open the ios project on Xcode and add your provisionning profile in Targets > OpenPassport > Signing and Capabilities
+Open the ios project on Xcode and add your provisioning profile in Targets > OpenPassport > Signing and Capabilities

 Then, install pods:
 ```